tea-lover-418/safe-travels/README.md

 ### Apps and Packages

-- `apps/docs`: (under construction) a future docusaurus app.
+- `apps/docs`: a docusaurus app serving as the main website of safe travels.
 - `apps/quick-setup`: (under construction) a cli tool that can set up your database and hosting.
 - `apps/web`: the web app that visualizes your journey.
 - `apps/android`: the android app for personal tracking and updating your feed.

 - `packages/models`: Shared API models for all apps.
-- `packages/eslint-config`: eslint configurations
+- `packages/eslint-config`: eslint configurations.
 - `packages/typescript-config`: tsconfig's used throughout the monorepo.